partisiablockchain/dapp-playground/README.md

 the [average salary contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/zk-average-salary?ref_type=heads) in a dev-container, where all the tooling for developing smart contracts for the Partisia Blockchain are installed.

-To run any premade task you need to press `F1` and write `Run Task` followed by an `enter press`.
+To run any premade task you need to press `Ctrl+F1`.
 This gives you a list of all prescripted task within the development environment.